phalcon/documentation/docs/application-micro.md

 Setting up your routes using the [Phalcon\Mvc\Micro][mvc-micro] applications http methods (`get`, `post`, etc.) is much easier than setting up a router object with relevant routes and then injecting it in the application.
 Each method has its advantages and disadvantages.
 It all depends on the design and needs of your application.

 ### Rewrite Rules
 In order for routes to work, your web server needs to be configured with specific instructions.
-Please refer to the [webserver setup][webserver-setup] document for more information.
+Please refer to the [webserver setup](webserver-setup.md) document for more information.

 ### Handlers
 Handlers are callable pieces of code that get attached to a route.
 When the route is matched, the handler is executed with all the defined parameters.
 A handler is any valid PHP `callable`.